Sven-I-Am/php-order-form/README.md

   * must commit more often!
   * restarting code:
     * :thumbsup: products array and visual on the page switch between foods and drinks when clicking the nav links
-    * :thumbsdown: validate email
+    * :thumbsup: validate email
-    * :thumbsdown: save email to SESSION
+    * :thumbsup: save email to SESSION
+    * :thumbsup: show error message when invalid email
+    * :thumbsdown: validate street
+    * :thumbsdown: save street to session
-    * :thumbsdown: show error message when invalid email
+    * :thumbsdown: show error message when invalid street